MLHale/GenCyber-web-content/day1/virtualization-primer.md

 > ![vminstall](../img/virtualization/31-importappliance.png)

-Navigate to the folder with the `.ova` file and click `Open`.
+Navigate to the folder with the `.ova` files and click `Open`.
 Follow the prompts to import the VM and start it.
+Repeat the process for other `.ova` files.

 [Top](#table-of-contents)